agenkin3/feedback-frontend/README.md

 npm start

 ## Usage
-Use this application to evaluate medical students and attending physicians on various competencies as indicated by the (ACGME) [https://www.acgme.org/globalassets/PDFs/Milestones/MilestonesGuidebookforResidentsFellows.pdf].
+Use this application to evaluate medical students and attending physicians on various competencies.

 ## Contributing
 Pull requests and bug fixes welcome.